Skip to main content

 3D PreviewInteractive visualization of the directional cone

-This step is optional — leave the mode set to None to skip direction filtering.
+A reference-frame indicator badge appears next to the 3D Preview title showing RTN — the frame the cone axis components are expressed in.
+Hover the badge to see the full frame name and click Learn more to open the reference frame catalog for the canonical definition.
+This step is optional, leave the mode set to None to skip direction filtering.
 Running the computation: Clicking Next at the end of Step 4 triggers the sweep-filter computation.
 The system evaluates all combinations of delta-V magnitudes and sweep angles, applies the configured time and direction filters, and advances to Step 5 with the results.

 Step 5: Options